Krish44/MyDocs/Oracle/OracleConcepts.md

 You don't want the users to have to worry about knowing which schema owns the object.
 ## Grant
 ## Driving table
+- We process the from clause from the RIGHT to the LEFT
+- Pick a driving table from the end of the FROM list
+- Example: select * from emp, dept where emp.deptno = dept.deptno;
+We would fetch rows from DEPT in a full scan and then find the rows in EMP that match.
+DEPT is the driving table.

 ## Index on table
 ## DBMS system commands
 dbms_random.value( 10, 100 )